Once the promised land, a Lake Pepin village now is a favorite day trip.

 But the town site was more pretty than practical, and there was no way for the town to grow.

-It had virtually withered away by the time artistic types from the Twin Cities found it and opened the gallery, antiques and gifts shops and a cafe.
+It had virtually withered away by the time artistic types from the Twin Cities found it and in 1980 opened the first gallery, followed by antiques and gifts shops and a cafe.

 New life as a shopping destination